Travel Sichuan Province, China: Tour from Chengdu to the ancient Salt Wells of Zigong

 Chengdu has a sub-tropical monsoon climate; the winters are rather mild, the summers long and hot.
 It is mostly overcast and humid, and rain is not scarce.
 However, it can become very cold in winter at times, though the temperatures rarely go below freezing.
 On a journey to Chengdu in the winter months a warm jacket is an absolute must in your travel gear.

 Chengdu has recently become something like the “trading capital” of south-west China.
 Many foreign firms have chosen Chengdu as their base of production.
-Several European countries have as well set up consulates in Chengdu, among them Switzerland and Germany.
+Several European countries have as well set up consulates in Chengdu, among them Switzerland, Germany, England, Australia and the US.

 Because of its incredible dimensions with the glass skyscrapers, the Western chains of fast-food restaurants, and the countless modern shopping centers, Chengdu looks at first glance rather unattractive.
 The true charm of Chengdu opens up to the visitor only at second glance.
 On a sight-seeing tour of the city you still find the “old” Chengdu with its countless small colorful side streets with traditional flea markets and street markets, typical hairdressers and local restaurants which make up an exciting contrast to modern Chengdu.

 The city of Chengdu is an ideal starting point for excursions to the national parks of Jiuzhaigou and Huanglong, to Leshan, Emei Shan, western Sichuan, and Tibet.